cse-chalmers-gu-python/chalmers-advanced-python/lectures/lecture10/quiz1.md

 Which parts of the "Bands" app are our data?

-A. url route from path to handler
+A. url routes from path to handler
 B. search queries submitted through form
 C. band names and years
 D. all the above